 Zahra is a designer and urbanist, using participatory practices to engage citizens in the design of services, policies and infrastructure.
 She is an Executive Advisor to Deloitte on Civic Innovation, and a senior advisor to political and public interest initiatives across the country.
 For the past three years, she led Doblin Canada (Deloitte’s Human-Centered Design practice), engaging diverse sets of stakeholders to co-create solutions to complex organizational and industry challenges.
 Prior to Doblin, Zahra founded and led archiTEXT, working with communities to co-design towards better social outcomes and leading some of Canada’s most ambitious participatory infrastructure and policy programs.
 Zahra has taught at OCADU, MoMA, and currently teaches at UofT.
 She sits on the board of Jane’s Walk, St. Stephen’s Community House, Toronto Biennial, and CP Planning, and is an advisor for a range of organizations including Toronto Public Library, Progress Toronto, Code for Canada and ResilientTO.

 Mia is a multidisciplinary urbanist with broad expertise in community engagement, research-led design thinking, project management, communications, and visual cultural.
-She has collaborated with the Dept of Words & Deeds for over a decade and is now directing projects in Ottawa.
+She has collaborated with Jane Farrow and the Dept of Words & Deeds for over a decade and is now directing projects in Ottawa.
 Mia’s community, professional, and academic projects incorporate ethnography, creative methodologies, and participant action approaches to bring people together and create meaningful dialogue.
 She has a BFA in Design from Concordia University, a Master’s in Urban Planning from the University of Toronto and a PhD in Cultural Geography from Royal Holloway, University of London.